-YouTube Tucson: Descent Into Madness for the 60 Minutes documentary about a shooting in Arizona.
+YouTube [Tucson: Descent Into Madness] for the 60 Minutes documentary about a shooting in Arizona.
 It offers insight into what drives a person to such violence.
 The perpetrator was Jared Loughner.
-Excerpts from an interview of two friends of Jared are at the end of this post.
+Excerpts from an interview of two of Jared’s friends are at the end of this post.

 Indeed, years ago I worried for a time whether sharing my unorthodox views might really disturb some people’s mind by ripping away their beliefs.
-I was relieved to find that I never could affect anyone’s mind, at least for more than a moment.
+I was relieved to find that I never could affect anyone’s outlook, at least for more than a few moments.
 We hold on to our worldview tenaciously… for dear life in fact!
 Yet, Jared shows why I was concerned.
 Obviously, Jared had no stable worldview to keep him connected and grounded.
 Why?